mpram/vis-insp-fof-hol/Instructions/Before HoL Steps.md

 docker login -u visinsp -p =o7ag0JfN+IZRinblhXko=PVHKZlo=fK visinsp.azurecr.io
 ```

-5. Open Visual Studio Code, you will be prompted to **Open a Folder**, select from Downloads, the extracted github material and select the **Code** Folder.
+5. Back inside the Virtual Machine, Open Visual Studio Code, you will be prompted to **Open a Folder**, select from Downloads, the extracted github material and select the **Code** Folder.

 6. Go to Terminal on the top menu, and click **New Terminal**